aws-samples/covid19-simulation/README.md

 * Develop on / run the code baseline using Jupyter Notebook

 **Running SageMaker Notebooks from Local Machine (interventions_scorer_sagemaker.ipynb and covid19_simulator_sagemker.ipynb)**
-Objective: Development on Local machine and only execution using AWS SageMaker:
+Objective: Development on Local machine and only execution using Amazon SageMaker:
 On your local machine:

 * Install Docker